Catalog Description

 Reading Assignments

-1. Student scholars read the assigned pages from the textbook or lecture notes on the current topic, pre-assess their knowledge (ex.
-LMS quiz) and come to the next class session prepared to ask questions and discuss the material.
-2. Student scholars read an ethnographic article or book chapter, take notes and answer a reflection question for credit as well as in preparation for an in-class discussion activity.
+1. Student scholars read the assigned pages from the textbook or lecture notes on the topic of marriage, family and kinship.
+They will take notes and/or pre-assess their knowledge (ex.
+LMS quiz), then come to the next class session prepared to ask questions and discuss the material.
+2. Student scholars read an ethnographic article or book chapter pertaining to sustainable ecological knowledges.
+They will take notes and answer a reflection question about the assigned reading in preparation for an in-class discussion activity.
+At the end, students submit their notes, reflection responses, and discussion takeaways for credit.

 Writing, Problem Solving or Performance